buddly27/react-boilerplate-cookiecutter/README.rst

     pip install cookiecutter

-* Then generate a new application project in the current directory using this template::
+* Generate a new application project in the current directory using this template::

     cookiecutter https://github.com/buddly27/react-boilerplate-cookiecutter.git